-The effects of a highly regulated economy, a politicized business community, and lack of transparency in certain government operations create elements of risk for potential investors.
-Entrenched local interests sometimes have the ability to derail or delay new entrants.
-The political leanings of the Ghanaian partners of foreign investors are often subject to government scrutiny, and ensuring compliance with the U.S. Foreign Corrupt Practices Act remains a challenge.
+A highly regulated economy, a politicized business community, and lack of transparency in certain government operations create risks for potential investors.
+Entrenched local interests can derail or delay new entrants.
+The political leanings of the Ghanaian partners of foreign investors are often subject to government scrutiny.
+Resisting demands for bribes in order to ensure compliance with the U.S. Foreign Corrupt Practices Act remains a challenge.

-Foreign investment projects must be registered with the Ghana Investment Promotion Center (GIPC), a process meant to take no more than five business days but that often takes significantly longer.
-Foreign investments are also subject to the following minimum capital requirements: \$10,000 for joint ventures with a Ghanaian; \$50,000 for enterprises wholly-owned by a non-Ghanaian; and \$300,000 for trading companies (firms that buy/sell finished goods) either wholly or partly owned by non-Ghanaians.
-Trading companies are also required to employ at least ten Ghanaian nationals.
+Foreign investment projects must be registered with the Ghana Investment Promotion Center, a process meant to take no more than five business days but that often takes significantly longer.
+Foreign investments are also subject to the following minimum capital requirements: \$10,000 for joint ventures with a Ghanaian; \$50,000 for enterprises wholly-owned by a non-Ghanaian; and \$300,000 for trading companies (firms that buy or sell finished goods) either wholly or partly owned by non-Ghanaians.
+Trading companies are also required to employ at least 10 Ghanaian nationals.